500 Boylston Street, Boston, MA 02116 617-419-4700

 Under the guidance of the course leader, residents research PRITE questions and present their findings to their peers.
 This active learning approach allows residents to engage rather than passively read textbooks as they prepare for the PRITE exam.

 Outside speakers are invited from hospitals in the Boston area and beyond to present a seminar on their area of expertise.
-Recent topics have included treatment-resistant depression, women’s mental health, and addiction.
+The majority of the speakers come from Harvard affiliate hospitals.
+Recent topics have included psychiatric genetics, medical marijuana, treatment-resistant depression, women’s mental health, and autism spectrum disorders.

 A resident presents a case history and the patient is subsequently interviewed by an attending physician in a group setting.
 The session concludes with a discussion of the case and how to most effectively treat the patient.